Boobs on Bikes

 or as it is more correctly known, Erotica Lifestyles Expo, an adults-only adult lifestyles exhibition.
 International porn stars who travel to New Zealand for the expo are typically part of Boobs on Bikes.

 2006 Auckland

 In 2006, the parade, then much smaller and less known, made headlines in Auckland, when Steve Crow asked for permission from the city council, which was granted.
 Strong political opposition later materialized from parts of the public and some politicians, including mayor Dick Hubbard and most of the Auckland City Councillors.

 Legal experts, however, concluded that the parade could not be denied by current laws (bare-breasted women not being an indecency in New Zealand in this age, as a police spokesman noted).
-Also, the organizers had technically asked only for assistance with traffic control for the parade and declared themselves determined to go ahead even in the face of opposition.
+Also, the organizers had asked only for assistance with traffic control for the parade and declared themselves determined to go ahead even in the face of opposition.